POUNDIAN/annotated-index/README.md

 ## Manipulations

-The An.Index uses capitalised words in the detail to suggest another entry.
+The An.Index uses capitalises words in the detail to suggest another entry.
 We want to be able to connect these entries somehow.

 The An.Index uses square bracketted terms to denote that they actually don’t appear in a Canto, but might be a fundamental reference of another entry in a Canto.
 (Check the An.Index preface for this.)